 One of the trickier diseases of cacti is pythium rot.
-It most commonly affects barrel cactus and can be difficult to detect before it is too late to save the cactus.
-Pythium rot symptoms start at the soil level and generally begin in roots.
-This makes it one of the hardest diseases of barrel cactus to diagnose, as most of the damage is under ground.
+It most commonly affects barrel cacti and can be difficult to detect before it is too late to save the cactus.
+Pythium rot symptoms start at the soil level and generally begin in the roots.
+This makes it one of the hardest diseases of barrel cactus to diagnose, as most of the damage is underground.
 To add insult to injury, the soil is the host of the pathogen.
-If soil is infected, the plant will certainly become ill.
-There are no effective methods of control of pythium rot but some prevention can be undertaken.
+If the soil is infected, the plant will certainly become ill.
+There are no effective methods of control of pythium rot, but some prevention can be undertaken.

 What is Pythium Rot in Barrel Cactus?

-Pythium is an internal soft rot that affects cactus and many other types of plants.
-In barrel cactus, it occurs when conditions are moist, when the plant is too deep in soil and when the cactus sustains injury.
-For this reason, clean, sterile soil and proper planting methods must be observed to prevent the pathogen from invading your cactus.
+Pythium is an internal soft rot that affects cacti and many other types of plants.
+In barrel cactus, it occurs when conditions are moist, when the plant is too deep in the soil, and when the cactus sustains an injury.
+For this reason, clean sterile soil and proper planting methods must be observed to prevent the pathogen from invading your cactus.

 Once the plant has the disease, there is no effective pythium root rot treatment.
 The cactus is best removed and destroyed.
 There are, however, preventative treatments for susceptible species.

 The disease stems from a soil-borne fungus-like organism.
 Once the roots are contaminated, the disease works its way up the cambium of the cactus and eventually will infect the entire plant.
 Once this happens, there is nothing to be done and the plant must be discarded.

 There are several common species of Pythium, each with favorite plant targets.
 While the disease is rarely found in commercial soil, it is easy to introduce through contaminated tools, old, dirty pots, and from animal activities.
 Even the use of dirty garden gloves can pass the pathogen into fresh, sterile soil.